purplesyringa/site/blog/you-should-probably-use-panics-for-error-handling/index.md

                                      +-----------+--------------------------+
 ```

-Oftentimes this result doesn't fit in CPU registers, so it has to be spilled to stack.
+Oftentimes it doesn't fit in CPU registers, so it has to be spilled to stack.

 Callers of fallible functions have to check whether the returned value is `Ok` or `Err`: